barryshaffer/YAMA/README.md

-# YAMA: Yet Another Moxon Antenna
+# YAMA 2.0: Yet Another Moxon Antenna

 Welcome!
 This is my personal journey in crafting a budget-friendly, effective and protable antenna.